 Hydrogen is renewable gas

 Hydrogen gas can be used in the same way as natural gas but without any additional carbon emissions when burned.
 We are capturing hydrogen from water, using a process called electrolysis.
 The hydrogen can then be delivered to your home via the existing gas network.
-By 2030 we aim to blend 10% hydrogen with natural gas and by 2040 have fully switched to 100% renewable gas.
+By 2030 we aim to blend 10% hydrogen with natural gas and by 2040 have fully switched to 100% renewable gas (as a stretch target, but by no later than 2050).

 Do we need Renewable Gas and Renewable Electricity?